Staff welfare services

 At the telephone assessment the options for support will be discussed.
 Sometimes these discussions will include the options of support from other helping agencies if this is considered appropriate.

-If agreed, further appointments will be made at the assessment session, usually within three to four weeks of the assessment.
+Once the assessment is complete, and if further appointments are required, you will be added to our waiting list and will be contacted within 8 weeks to arrange an appointment.
 This is usually for an in-person meeting although we can also offer a phone call or video appointment.
 Appointments normally last between 45 minutes and an hour.

 Feedback and evaluation